Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Holonomy and flow in hyperbolic time

 \subsection{Image of disks by holonomy}

 Now that we know the holonomy maps are well defined on the disks of the covering, we need a method to keep disks to apply Lemma~\ref{lemref}.
-We need the following notion, which is close to one that may be found in~\cite[p.~617]{DNSII}.
+We need the following notion, which is close to one that may be found in property (H3) in~\cite[p.~615]{DNSII}.

 \begin{defn} Let $U$ be an open subset of $\set{C}$ and $\sigma>1$.
 We call $U$ \emph{$\sigma$-quasi-round} if there exists a disk $D$ with $\sigma^{-1}D\subset U\subset\sigma D$. \end{defn}

 Given a $\sigma$-quasi-round open set, we use the following to make it round.